GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-05-13 17:47:32 IST
+This content is dynamically generated in Indian Time (IST): 2026-05-13 20:46:42 IST

 Current Weather in Coimbatore:
-Temperature: 29.88 °C
+Temperature: 28.88 °C
-Condition: overcast clouds
+Condition: haze